top of page

 My subjects are the colorful variety of living things, tiny and fragile yet surprisingly resourceful.

-I love to work with gold leaf.
+gold leaf.
 It is a heritage from my experience as a decorator and gilder.
-I am fascinated by gold's capacity to reflect light in different shades, giving back different feelings every time you look at it.
+I am fascinated by gold's ability to reflect light in various shades, evoking different feelings every time you look at it.

 Through the gold on the background, I intend to create a waterfall of warm, enveloping light that inspires a sense of serenity, beauty, and belonging.

-I am also deeply inspired by Chinoiseries for their joyful, delicate design, as well as traditional religious Icons with gilded backgrounds for their sense of peace, knowledge and contemplation.
+I am also deeply inspired by Chinoiseries for their joyful, delicate design, as well as traditional religious Icons with gilded backgrounds for their sense of peace, knowledge, and contemplation.